starbops/todoissh/README.md

 A terminal-based todo list application accessible via SSH, built with Go.
 This application allows users to manage their todo items through a clean and interactive terminal user interface.

+## Built With

+This project was created through an innovative collaboration:
+- Human guidance and vision
+- [Cursor](https://cursor.sh/) - The AI-first code editor
+- Claude 3.5 Sonnet - Advanced AI assistant

 ## Features

 - **SSH Access**: Connect to your todo list from anywhere using SSH